Globular Clusters

 Beautiful young NGC 1818 is a mere fledgling at 30 million years of age.
 Credit ESA, Hubble, NASA

-Two “Age Gap” Globular Clusters
+Three “Age Gap” Globular Clusters

 One of only two members of the exclusive “Age Gap” club, remote ESO 121−03 lies in the far northern outskirts of the LMC.
 DSS image